EUREL: Objectives

-Europe and the entire world are facing significant energy, climate and security policy challenges.
-Electrical, electronic and information technology engineers can and must make an important contribution to stability in Europe with their know-how.
-EUREL is also challenged to advance technological solutions for the benefit of the people and to support democratically elected politicians – all across Europe.

-EUREL establishes the framework for stability in Europe.
+According to EUREL, the organisation aims to contribute expertise from electrical, electronic and information technology engineers to European policy discussions on energy, climate and security.
+Its stated objective is to provide technical know-how to policymakers across Europe.EUREL establishes the framework for stability in Europe.
 The first is to connect electrical, electronic and information technology engineers from young to old across Europe and beyond.
 The organisation facilitates an inspiring exchange and contributes specifically to sharing important approaches to solutions.
 Furthermore, EUREL provides know how and knowledge.
 The focus is especially on politics and authorities in Brussels.
 The expertise of the EUREL network can also be used in the member countries.
 EUREL wants to contribute to ensuring that political decisions are based on the latest facts and findings and that important technological topics receive the appropriate attention in politics and society.

 Challenges

 A technologically united Europe is an absolute necessity.
 Only together Europe can master key issues such as: